• facebook

 Read time: 7 minutes

-Error Messages: The occurrence of error messages linked to your video card, such as “Display driver stopped responding and has recovered,” may serve as an indicator of potential video card failure.
+Error Messages: If you see error messages related to your video card, such as “Display driver stopped responding and has recovered,” it may be a sign of your video card failure.

-Artifacts: The appearance of distorted images, peculiar patterns, lines, or atypical colors on your display is often attributable to issues with your graphics card.
+Artifacts: If you see distorted images, unusual patterns, lines, or colors on your screen, it may be due to a problem with your graphics card.

 If you are experiencing video card failure, here are some methods you can take to fix it: